-The edits available are: choosing the purpose of the trip (business, charity, medical, etc.), the vehicle you’re using, the beginning odometer reading and adding tags and/or notes to further classify the trip.
+The edits available are: choosing the purpose of the trip (business, charity, medical, etc.), the vehicle you’re using, the beginning odometer reading and adding tags and notes to further classify the trip.

 Based on our experience, we believe that TripLog offers all the necessary edits and customizations you’d need to be as precise as possible about trip data, including mileage.

-With Basic, you can choose from the five different tracking methods whereas Free only gives you manual tracking.
+With the Professional plan, you can choose from the six different tracking methods.

 You also get the following significant upgrades over the free version: